ZAR

 Book now: SAAO hold regular astronomy tours for adults and children when the weather is permitting.
 However, due to Sutherland’s remote location, booking is essential to avoid disappointment upon arrival.
 For more information on booking a tour that will leave you star struck, visit SALT here.

 The ancient San peoples of Southern Africa refer to the Milky Way as the ‘Spine of the Night’, an important fixture in folklore and early belief systems about the world and our place in it.
-Like ancient European astronomers and modern day astrophysicists, the stars have been pivotal in understanding our place in the solar system and while it is doubtful that the secrets of deep space will be unlocked in our lifetime, an African safari to observe the faithful companions of both our ancients and ourselves is something we simply have to do.
+Like ancient European astronomers and modern day astrophysicists, the stars have been pivotal in understanding our place in the solar system and while it is doubtful that the secrets of deep space will be unlocked in our lifetime, a safari to observe the faithful companions of both our ancients and ourselves is something we simply have to do.

 If you have stars in your eyes for Africa, let us create a bespoke safari itinerary for you that includes your favourite destinations.